I mentioned this in passing on a forum today, and wanted to elaborate a little.

 The fact is, 8-bit is much safer than some people would have you believe.
 You can do pretty awful things to an 8-bit file without causing problems that anybody would notice.
 I'll say what I've always said - as long as you make your major tonal adjustments in Raw, and just tweaks in Photoshop, 8-bit is absolutely fine*.

-However, if you do work in 16-bit, please heed my advice, and don't undo all your good work by converting too early.
+do work in 16-bit, please heed my advice, and don't undo all your good work by converting too early.

 * If you work in ProPhoto RGB, or LAB mode, 16-bit is an absolute necessity.
 8-bit wide-gamut data can band if you even breathe on it.
 Your output process will include conversion to sRGB (or a print profile), which should occur after flattening but before bit depth conversion.